-The Silent City – Rabat and Mdina, although closely located, each has something different to offer.
+Rabat and Mdina, are referred to as The Silent City.
+Each has something different to offer.
 Rabat has several sites from different times in history, as well as the very well-known catacombs.
 Mdina is a city like no other on the Maltese Islands.
 Although being a fortified city, like many on the Maltese Islands, from the moment you approach the city, you notice just how different it is to all the rest, and for that there is a reason.
 Visiting Mdina, The Silent City, is definitely a must for anyone who comes to Malta.

 The town of Rabat got its name from when the Arabs where in Malta and in Arabic it means “suburb”, as it is located on the suburbs of Mdina, which was the capital city of Malta in the time of the Arabs.
 Half of the town today still has the remains of the Roman city of Melite, before the was resized under the Fatimid occupation.